9000+ Cashless Garages

 Premium – When you make a motor insurance claim, it can cause an increase to your insurance premium at the time of renewal.
 Basically, getting into an accident and making a claim might label you as “risky”, and the higher the risk, the higher is the premium you will need to pay.

-NCB – a No Claims Bonus (or NCB) is a kind of discount ranging between 20-50% that your insurer will give you on your premium for not making a single claim in the previous year.
+NCB – A ncb in car insurance is a kind of discount ranging between 20-50% that your insurer will give you on your premium for not making a single claim in the previous year.
 Obviously, if you DO make a claim, this discount will have to be withdrawn.

 Knowing all these details about third party insurance claims, you might be wondering if there is any way to reduce the big impact it can have on your insurance.